 for all $y\in g^{-1}(W_r)$ and $\gamma \in \Pic^0(A)$, which in turns yields the surjectivity of

 for such $y$ and $\gamma$.
 We conclude that the vanishing in \eqref{vanishings} also holds for $i=1$, which finishes the proof. \end{proof}

-In the general type case, we spell out a couple of special instances in which \theoremref{gg-index} applies.
-The first is concerned with varieties of maximal Albanese dimension, and extends \cite[Theorem 5.1]{PP4} and \cite[Theorem 6.7]{PP2}\footnote{Note that the statement of the theorem in \emph{loc. cit.} left out the general type hypothesis.} to the singular setting; it is essentially \corollaryref{cor:mad} in the Introduction.
+In the general type case, we spell out a couple of special instances in which Theorem \ref{gg-index} applies.
+The first is concerned with varieties of maximal Albanese dimension, and extends \cite[Theorem 5.1]{PP4} and \cite[Theorem 6.7]{PP2}\footnote{Note that the statement of the theorem in \emph{loc. cit.} left out the general type hypothesis.} to the singular setting; it is essentially Corollary \ref{cor:mad} in the Introduction.

 \begin{corollary} Let $Y$ be a normal projective variety of general type with at worst canonical singularities, whose Albanese map $g\colon Y\rightarrow A$ is generically finite onto its image.
 Denote by ${\rm Exc}(g)$ the union of the positive dimensional fibers of $g$.
 If $k$ is a positive integer such that $r = k N_Y \ge 2$, then for every $\alpha \in \Pic^0(Y)$: \begin{enumerate} \item $\shO_Y(2r K_Y)\otimes \alpha$ is globally generated away from ${\rm Exc}(g)$. \item $\shO_Y(3rK_Y)\otimes \alpha$ is very ample away from ${\rm Exc}(g)$. \end{enumerate} \end{corollary}